You know you need to protect your investment, but does it make sense to purchase extended coverage?

 - Damage from improper repairs or the use of unauthorized parts: This includes the removal or installation of parts when you receive service that isn’t authorized by Subaru.

-- Damage from abuse, accident, fire, or neglect: Your insurance policy would cover these incidents with the appropriate coverage, but a warranty does not.
+- Damage from abuse, accident, fire, or neglect: Your insurance policy may cover these incidents, but a warranty does not.

-- Damage from lack of maintenance: If you don’t maintain your Subaru properly by undergoing routine services, the warranty won’t cover resulting damages.
+- Damage from lack of maintenance: If you don’t maintain your Subaru properly by taking it in for routine services, the warranty won’t cover resulting damages.

-- Using the vehicle in competitive sports: If you decide to race your Subaru, the warranty doesn’t cover repairs.
+- Using the vehicle in competitive sports: If you decide to race your Subaru, your warranty won't cover repairs.

 Subaru Warranty Limitations